 Learn how to make or support a nomination in the Requirements and Nomination Guide.

-Nominators should fill out the form available HERE (this is a module in the MathPrograms.org site).
-The nomination period for the first annual election process begins February 1, 2013 and closes April 1, 2013 at 11:59 p.m.
+Nominators should fill out the form available after February 1, 2014.
+Visit this site for the link at that time.
+The nomination period for the second annual election process begins February 1, 2014 and closes April 1, 2014 at 11:59 p.m.
 Eastern Time.